Plestiodon fasciatus: Behavior

 Adult male American five-lined skinks exhibit complex courtship and aggressive behavior.
 Although males tolerate juveniles and females in their territories, they actively defend these areas against other males.
 It has been proposed that one of the functions of their blue tails is intraspecific communication with the purpose of preventing attacks by more aggressive males because the blue tail signifies that they are juveniles or females.
+Juvenile five-lined skinks show aggressive behavior to other juveniles but only when they are within one body length of each other.
 Vomeronasal analysis of chemical cues and recognition of sex-specific visual stimuli, including tail and body coloration, aid in the identification of sex.
 Evidence suggests that males may rely more on contact pheromones than volatile airborne molecules in the identification of conspecifics.
 Courting males grasp the necks of receptive females in their jaws after approaching them from the side.
 Using the tail to align cloacal openings, males initiate copulation by inserting one of the two hemipenes into the female's cloaca.
 Copulation events typically last four to eight minutes.

 Female American five-lined skinks demonstrate high levels of parental care which reduces egg mortality.
 Females exhibit several brooding positions of variant contact levels with the body placed beside, over, through, or in a coil around the eggs.
 Brooding position varies according to soil moisture.
 Maternal body contact increases at lower moisture levels potentially reducing the transpirational loss of the eggs.
 In communal nests, females may alternate foraging and guarding of the nests, leaving eggs protected at all times.
 Females may also urinate in the nests and turn eggs to maintain humidity.
 In addition, females transfer heat from basking through body contact.
 Any eggs displaced from the nest are retrieved by head or snout rolling, and rotten eggs are eaten.

 American five-lined skinks also exhibit antipredation behavior.
 In evasion of various predators including snakes, crows, hawks, shrews, moles, opossums, skunks, raccoons, and domestic cats, skinks may disconnect their entire tail or a small segment.
+It is thought that the bright blue color attracts predators to the expendable tail.
 Skinks run to shelter to escape their death as the disconnected tail continues to twitch.
 Skinks may also utilize biting as a defensive strategy.